 The non-conformist Camaro 7220 SN

 I feel particular attention has to be given to the 7220 SN 'panda' model because while there are numerous variations in Camaro dial colour and design, the SN still holds a place as an 'odd one out'.
-Certainly, both the 7220 SN and it's opposite the 7220 NST are each rarer and unusual in themselves, however the SN is wholly unique in that it is the only Camaro ever produced that had 'Heuer' in the shield correctly centralised.
+Certainly, both the 7220 SN and it's opposite the 7220 NST are each rarer and unusual in themselves, however the SN is wholly unique in that it is the only Camaro ever produced that had the 'HEUER' shield correctly centralised.
+(See Features for more on this.)

 It is also alone in that it feature different markers to all other Camaros, with applied lume on the end of the markers instead of on the dial itself.